Brentwood

 There are great places to visit near Brentwood including some great towns, castles, woodlands, airports, historic buildings, cities, villages, country parks, shopping centres, parks and nature reserves.

-The area around Brentwood boasts some of the best towns including Colchester, Epping, Maldon, Southend-on-Sea, Saffron Walden, Braintree, and Basildon.
+The area around Brentwood features a number of interesting towns including Colchester, Epping, Maldon, Southend-on-Sea, Saffron Walden, Braintree, and Basildon.

-Brentwood is near some unmissable cities like Chelmsford,
+Brentwood is near some unmissable villages like Hatfield Peverel,

-There are a number of country parks near to Brentwood including Thorndon Country Park.
+There are a several good country parks in the area around Brentwood like Thorndon Country Park.

 Brentwood History